Cuberick-Orion/CIRR/README.md

 ## Download CIRR Dataset

 Our dataset is structured in a similar way as [Fashion-IQ](https://github.com/XiaoxiaoGuo/fashion-iq), an existing dataset on this task.
+The files include annotations, raw images, and the optional pre-extracted image features.

 ### Annotations